Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 Instructions

 - Heat a cast-iron skillet over medium to medium-high heat.
 Add 2 teaspoons olive oil (optional).
-Place the tomatoes cut-side down, along with the onion wedges, poblano, and jalapeño.
+Place the tomatoes cut-side down, along with the onion and jalapeño.

 - Let everything cook undisturbed for a few minutes to develop char marks, then turn occasionally using tongs or a spatula.
 You want blistered skins, deep browning, and softened flesh - about 8-10 minutes total.

-- When everything's nearly done, add the garlic cloves and cook for just 1–2 minutes, until golden and fragrant.
+- When everything's nearly done, add the garlic cloves and cook for just 1–2 minutes, until golden.
 If the pan is dry, drizzle in ½ to 1 teaspoon of oil to prevent burning.
 (See note.)

 - Turn off the heat.
 Add about ½ cup to 1 cup water to loosen the browned bits, then scrape them up and pour everything—bits, water, roasted veggies, salt, and optional cilantro—into the blender.